qiujieqiong/deepin-openqa-worker/README.md

 ```

 ## Uninstall
-After running `openqa-webui-stop`, the container won't be removed from you machine.
-If you don't use it any more, just run `docker rm -f deepin/openqa-webui` to remove it.
+If you don't use it any more, just run `docker rm -f deepin/openqa-worker` to remove it.